 Six hundred pieces to store in their attics?
 No. Our kids and grandkids selected a few pieces to keep.
 For their homes they’re more interested in having Reggie’s paintings.
-They enjoy seeing pieces from the collection in museums, and sending us selfies.
+They enjoy seeing pieces from the collection in museums.

 The museum acquisitions committee has accepted your items.
 The deed of gift is complete.
 When’s the grand opening?

 That’s not how it works, we’ve learned.
 Donated artworks generally become part of a museum’s permanent collection and are brought out as needed for display in particular exhibits.
 Museums sometimes schedule exhibits years in advance.
 Our artifacts will likely be displayed at some point with the exception of textiles.
 They deteriorate in light so they will be kept permanently in archival storage to be seen and handled only by museum staff, researchers, and students.
 The artworks which museums accepted into their teaching collections are being used by professors in their classes.

 How did you get everything from Africa to the US?

 Do you miss the pieces you’ve given away?